 - Generic device - custom fields

-Note: The custom fields are your own defined parameters for your agent, SNMP, TCP, HTTP, and Generic devices.
+Note: The custom fields are your own defined parameters for your device types and sites.
 Learn more

 For more information, see Devices page: advanced filters